 Workshops will include guest lecturers, live televised presentations from distance learning sources, videotape presentations and exercises led by MAREC staff.
 Instructional materials will also be provided to attendees to facilitate the application of the training received to their particular business situation.

-Counselors from the Small Business Technology & Development Center (SBTDC) will be available upon request for consultations and will provide training in business issues, including business planning and marketing.
+Counselors from the Small Business Development Center (SBDC) will be available upon request for consultations and will provide training in business issues, including business planning and marketing.

 Business Plan Review

 Experienced counsel is available for development of new business plans, as well as analysis and revision of completed plans.
 MAREC staff will provide recommendations in the following areas:

 - Purpose of the business plan